Hollywood Forever cemetery was founded in 1899 by farmer and businessman Isaac Van Nuys.

 Though the cemetery flourished as an attraction through the 1940s, it became increasingly downtrodden over the next few decades.
 By the 1990s, the site suffered from mismanagement, neglect, and an earthquake which left potholes and open crypts in its wake.
 In late 1997, twenty-seven-year old Tyler Cassity purchased the lot for a mere $375,000 and has since worked to restore the estimated $7M worth of damages from the decades of neglect.

-Since 2000, Hollywood Forever has teamed up with film organization Cinespia to feature "cemetery screenings" each summer.
-Thousands of people gather at the site with lawn chairs, blankets and picnic baskets, where they lay out under the stars and watch classic Hollywood films projected onto the side of a mausoleum.
-In true Los Angeles form, this mausoleum contains the remains of silent film actor Robert Valentino, actor Peter Finch and dancer Eleanor Powell.
+Since 2000, Hollywood Forever has teamed up with film organization Cinespia to feature “cemetery screenings” each summer.
+Thousands of people gather at the site with lawn chairs, blankets and picnic baskets, where they lie out under the stars and watch classic Hollywood films projected onto the side of a mausoleum.
+In true Los Angeles form, this mausoleum contains the remains of silent film actor Rudolph Valentino–his grave often decorated with the red kiss marks of admirers–actor Peter Finch, and dancer Eleanor Powell.

 The screenings were meant to encourage a different interaction between cemeteries and the public, and have become a “must-do” event for local Angelenos.
 Though Cinespia mostly sticks to screening Hollywood classics such as It Happened One Night or Rebel Without a Cause, movies such as The Muppet Movie and Pee Wee’s Big Adventure have also made the cut.
 For brave souls, horror films such as Bride of Frankenstein and The Shining are shown, and of course, Halloween plays on October 31st.